Columbus Community Geography Center

-Columbus Community Geography helps create communities – from neighborhoods to regions – that are empowered to use maps, spatial analyses and other geographical and historical data to better understand their landscape and to build a just society.
+Bringing students and community members together, the Columbus Community Geography Center helps create communities – from neighborhoods to regions – that are empowered to use maps, spatial analyses, and other geographical and historical data and techniques to better understand their landscape and to build a just society.

-Columbus Community Geography provides services to, and serves as a resource for, community and neighborhood groups, NGOS, faith-based agencies, and community coalitions that would like to use GIS mapping and other geographical techniques (such as place-making) to address community concerns.
+The CCGC provides services to, and serves as a resource for, community and neighborhood groups, non-governmental organizations, faith-based agencies, chambers of commerce, and community coalitions that would like to use GIS mapping and other geographical techniques (such as place-making) to address community concerns.